Goals win games and a prolific centre-forward is worth their weight in gold in football.

 The Premier League era has seen its fair share of great goal-getters, but only a select few have reached the fabled landmark of 30 league strikes in a single campaign.

-We’ve decided to look back through the archives at the division’s most lethal forwards, with the nine players to have scored 30+ goals in a single season…
+Following their prolific campaigns, we’ve decided to look back through the archives at the division’s most lethal forwards.

 Kevin Phillips – 30 (1999/2000)